|

 associated department is having a formal inspection, and the more junior

-staff were being coached on how to deal with the
+staff were being coached on how to deal with the inspectors.
+It is likely

-inspectors.
-It is likely that inspectors will ask them where certain
+that inspectors will ask them where certain documents are to be found, what

-to which senior members of staff they should refer for various
+they should do under certain circumstances, to which senior members of staff

-matters.
-Keeping a straight face I told a gathering of
+they should refer for various matters.
+Keeping a straight face I

-lab-assistant-types that if questioned and they didn’t know the answers to
+told a gathering of lab-assistant-types that if questioned and they didn’t

-any of the questions, then they should cry.
-Normally bursting into tears puts
+know the answers to any of the questions, then they should cry.
+Normally

-most people off, but if that didn’t work, my back-up plan was that they
+bursting into tears puts most people off, but if that didn’t work, my back-up

-should bite the inspectors.
-It would be a brave inspector indeed who would
+plan was that they should bite the inspectors.
+It would be a brave inspector

-not give up after receiving a vigorous fang-ing.
+indeed who would not give up after receiving a vigorous fang-ing.
 (I bet someone will squeal on me about

-this to management, who just won’t see the funny side…) This evening I went to the astro club’s committee meeting.
-Whilst I’m technically
+this to management, who just won’t see the funny side…) This evening I went to the astro club’s

-not actually a committee member, that’s never stopped me sticking my oar in.
+that’s never stopped me sticking my oar in.
+On Saturday we’re holding an

-with the BBC’s “Stargazing Live” program, and tonight we had a little
+Live” program, and tonight we had a little conflab to make plans for

-conflab to make plans for Saturday.
-If any of my loyal readers are at a loose
+Saturday.
+If any of my loyal readers are at a loose end on Saturday, from 6pm

-thing at Woodchurch village hall.
+we’ll be doing the astro thing at Woodchurch village hall.
 It promises to be

 a popular evening – in the last five days the club’s web site has had over